 October is National Cooperative Month, which gives us the chance to celebrate the network of cooperatives across the country and the work they do to serve their communities.

 It’s also an opportunity to recognize how Suwannee Valley Electric Cooperative works to improve our members’ lives.
-You can read more about that in this month’s newsletter.

 Of course, SVEC isn’t the only organization trying to make the Suwannee Valley a better place to live.
 This month, we’re also highlighting a local group called Hooked on Heroes, which takes veterans out on the Gulf for a day-long fishing trip, all expenses paid.